Kyiroz/Kyiroz/README.md

 # 🥭 Mango 🥭
 <h1> ⚡ Repampanos ⚡ </h1>
 - 👋 Hola, soy @Kyiroz.
-- 👀 Interesado en: learning how to program like a pro-gamer :v.
+- 👀 Interesado en: learning how to program like a pro-gamer 😎.
 - 🌱 Estoy aprendiendo: Python, Django, Html
 - 💞️ I’m looking to collaborate on: College Asignments
 - 📫 How to reach me: In my home